-When I shared my gallery wall, I received a lot of requests for a tutorial, so here it is…
+When I shared my gallery wall, I received a lot of requests for a tutorial on how to custom mat a photo, so here it is…

 I couldn’t find the exact mat cutter I have, but this one listed on Amazon for $198 is almost identical and may just be an updated version of the one I have, since the model number is the same.